 My Days of Mercy is a 2017 romance film.
 It was released in the United States on July 5, 2019, by Lionsgate, and in the United Kingdom on May 17, 2019, by Signature Entertainment.

-The film stars Ellen Page as a young woman named Lucy Moro whose father is on death row, and Kate Mara as her girlfriend Mercy Bromage, whom she meets on the opposite end of a protest at a prison.
+The film stars Elliot Page note as a young woman named Lucy Moro whose father is on death row, and Kate Mara as her girlfriend Mercy Bromage, whom she meets on the opposite end of a protest at a prison.
 With Mercy's help, Lucy fights to exonerate and free her father.

 The film was finished off in 2017 but had its release delayed until 2019 for unknown reasons.

 - Bittersweet Ending: Lucy breaks up with Mercy midway through the film, and moves to California after her father's execution.
 Months later, Mercy tracks down and reunites with Lucy, still affected by her father's execution.
 The two awkwardly agree to go on a date.

 - Both Sides Have a Point: Lucy is an anti-death penalty activist, while Mercy favors it.
 Both are portrayed as having sympathetic motivations, and the pair treat each other respectfully regarding this despite their disagreement, while growing to understand the other view more (Mercy ends up helping Lucy on her dad's case).